What are the qualities of the Aikido Master, and how can you improve your skills to move towards this goal?

 Not learning ukemi and breakfalls to a good level.

-often stops students from continuing their training, as they experience the fear of injury (which causes tension and
+often stops students from continuing their training, as they experience the fear of injury (which can leads to injury), OR they are injured and stop training.

 being a good uke creates resistance, but, you can focus